1st Armored Division (United States): Independence Day

 In his book A Chance in Hell that focuses on the operation in Al Anbar, Jim Michaels wrote that the US had a flawed view on civil government which ignored the tribal history of Iraq.
 "The tribal system embraced elements of democracy.
 The sheik may not be elected," wrote Michaels," but nor is he born into his job.
 Sheiks are generally selected by a group of elders[...]
 Throughout history, ignoring the tribes [in Iraq] has never been a smart move.
 Sheiks have wielded power for thousands of years and survived countless efforts to blunt their influence in the name of modernity."

-To facilitate Sheik Sittar, Colonel MacFarland's deputy, Lieutenant Colonel Jim Lechner, and his police implementation officer, Marine Major Teddy Gates, changed the location for Iraqi Police recruiting.
+To facilitate Sheik Sittar, Colonel MacFarland's deputy, Lieutenant Colonel Jim Lechner, and his police implementation officer, Marine Major Teddy Gates, changed the location for Iraqi Police (IP) recruiting.
 They wanted a more secure location close to Sattar's house, as this would enable them to build a police station north of the Euphrates River in an area where many potential recruits lived.

 Having already had his father and three brothers killed by AQI, Sattar appreciated the idea.
-The residents' response was overwhelming by standing in line to serve as IP's at the next recruiting drive.
+The residents' response was overwhelming by standing in line to serve as IPs at the next recruiting drive.

 In August, the new Jazeera police station north of the river, manned mostly by Abu Ali Jassim tribe members, was attacked and the sheikh of the tribe was killed.
 AQI hid the sheikh's body so it was not found for several days, a violation of Islam's strict burial rules that call for interment within 24 hours.

-The attack on the station killed several Iraqi police and created many burn casualties.
+The attack on the station killed several IPs and created many burn casualties.
 MacFarland offered to evacuate the police to Camp Blue Diamond, an American Army camp outside of Ramadi, while they repaired the station.
 But the Iraqis refused to abandon their post and instead put their flag back up and resumed patrolling that same day.